Research

 We also run the blog Labrigger.

 Find resources for multiphoton imaging in neuroscience at the Nemonic wiki.
 Videos are posted here.
+We also run a Slack-like mattermost community for discussing technical issues in multiphoton imaging and related technology, at the link here, and email us if you want access.

 Our work is supported by the NSF and the NIH, specifically the NINDS and the NEI.
 In addition, SLAB has been fortunate to recieve generous support from HFSP, the Klingenstein Foundation, the Whitehall Foundation, the Simons Foundation, and the McKnight Endowment Fund for Neuroscience.